team-pp-studio/VoiceTuber/README.md

 - [x] (bug) App crashes after deleting a mouth and clicking on another mouth.
 - [x] add "add" buttons in the add menu
 - [x] (bug) crash if an image is deleted from the project
-- [x] (bug) after transpancy fix was made, bouncer stopped working.
+- [x] (bug) after transparency fix was made, bouncer stopped working.
 - [x] (Feature) App works when minimized.
 - [x] (bug) The app is crashing if it is not started from the directory where the executable is located.
 - [x] (bug) changing the disk does not work